 Misdiagnosis of bipolar illness can occur in two ways.
 It can occur by failure to recognize the symptoms, leading some experts to believe it is under diagnosed.
 Other times, it can be over diagnosed, particularly in some hospital in-patient settings, where doctors see a high proportion of severely distressed or suicidal women.
 People who present with extreme anxiety and restlessness might be misdiagnosed with bipolar disorder.
 Although anxiety and restlessness could be present with bipolar disorder, these symptoms would also need to be associated with additional specific criteria, such as feeling energetic in spite of sleeplessness, or inflated self-esteem for example.

 During the postpartum period, a healthcare provider might confuse early euphoria as consistent with the joy of new motherhood, and perhaps may not ask the right questions to make a differential diagnosis, thereby missing the diagnosis.
 Other times the opposite is the case; women with postpartum depression may be extremely agitated and risk being misdiagnosed as bipolar to the untrained eye.
-Although this may sound ambiguous, be clear about this: there are very distinct, discernible criteria that must be met in order for a bipolar diagnosis to be made.
+Although this may sound ambiguous, be clear about this: There are very distinct, discernible criteria that must be met in order for a bipolar diagnosis to be made.
 This is why appropriate screening is essential.

 It is understandable that there is a subset of women who may wonder about their own diagnoses, perhaps because the course of their treatment has not been what they expected or perhaps they are not responding to treatment the way they had hoped.
 Women may wonder if their PPD has “turned into” bipolar disorder, especially if they are treated with a mood stabilizer further along in their treatment.

 Can someone who has been treated for postpartum depression for some time be misdiagnosed?
 Certainly, that’s possible.
 Perhaps early hypomanic symptoms were disregarded.
 Or perhaps there was a family history of mood disorders and the postpartum period created the perfect storm for bipolar disorder to emerge.
-Whatever the circumstance, be clear about this: bipolar symptoms don’t hide for too long.
+Whatever the circumstance, be clear about this: Bipolar symptoms don’t hide for too long.
 If hypomanic symptoms are missed in the early postpartum period, they are likely to emerge in full force later in the postpartum year.

 Other potential scenarios for women with enduring or worsening postpartum depression symptoms are: